NFL Rumors: Rob Gronkowski Hints That He May Un-Retire If The NFL Legalizes CBD

 At this point it bears noting that whether or not Gronkowski is suggesting that he will return to the league if it un-bans CBD, or if he is simply calling on the league to un-ban it for other players, is unclear.

 Rob Gronkowski is not the only former NFL player to tout the benefits of medicine derived from cannabis.
-As reported in 2016 by The Chicago Tribune, former Chicago Bear Jim McMcahon said that he’s been using medical marijuana to relieve the pain he endures from his years in football.
+As reported in 2016 by The Chicago Tribune, former Chicago Bear Jim McMahon said that he’s been using medical marijuana to relieve the pain he endures from his years playing football.